Useful Notes: Los Angeles

 - The Galaxy are the MLS franchise.
 Even before Major League Soccer developed a large following nationwide, the Galaxy were the best-known team in the country, due in part to the Los Angeles' built-in fandom of immigrants from Latin America.
 A second team, Chivas USA, was established in 2004, but folded ten years later due to poor performance and lack of interest.
 Another second team, Los Angeles FC, is slated to launch in 2017.
 All of these teams play(ed) outside city limits, at the Stub Hub center in the outlying industrial suburb of Carson.

-, LA has appeared in thousands of works of fiction and every reader here has probably had or has an LA-based show on their regular watch-list.
+Los Angeles in FictionLos Angeles itself is often a metaphor for change, as both a positive and a negative force.
+People come to Los Angeles, in reality as well as in fiction, to reinvent themselves.
+Like New York City, LA has appeared in thousands of works of fiction and every reader here has probably had or has an LA-based show on their regular watch-list.

 open/close all folders